Our Diagnostic Services – All Constellations Possible

 Extra Smart Clinical Design

-CeGaT’s exome enrichment is the sum of the many years of experience of CeGaT and our collaborators, combined with clinical knowledge.
+CeGaT’s custom exome enrichment is the result of optimizing enrichment designs for clinical usage for over 15 years.
 In contrast to standard whole exome sequencing (WES), CeGaT’s proprietary exome design covers not only the coding regions but all known disease-causing regions throughout the genome.
-With more than 33,500 intronic and intergenic variants, it contains all genomic regions described as disease-related in the Human Gene Mutation Database (HGMD) and ClinVar, the largest public database of genotype-phenotype relationships.
-Our exome enrichment also includes a clinically relevant selection of non-coding RNA genes, flanking intronic sequences, cryptic exons, and the entire mitochondrial genome.
-It provides the ideal basis for genetic diagnostics.
+With more than 46,000 intronic and intergenic variants, it contains genomic regions described as disease-related in the Human Gene Mutation Database (HGMD) and ClinVar, the largest public database of genotype-phenotype relationships.
+In addition, the whole genome is covered with probes at regular intervals to achieve genome-wide array-like CNV calling performance.
+Our exome enrichment also includes a clinically relevant selection of non-coding RNA genes, flanking intronic sequences, canonical splice sites from noncoding exons, and the entire mitochondrial genome.

 Extra Thorough Analysis